malditogeek/vmux/README.md

 ## Deployment

 If you're going to run VMUX in production, make sure you create your own Twitter app for authentication and it's [configured properly](http://i.imgur.com/jlIuRQl.png).
-You'll also need to adjust the redirectHost in app.coffee.

 ## Author